Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/03-win-aad-import.md

 In the "variables.tf" file, update the security group and defaults to reflect the display names as needed to either match existing groups or create names that fit your requirements.
 Also, update Terraform State variables to match storage account used for state file backend config.
 Key value is set in provider.tf.
 ### Update the following values to your powershell instance:
+For the powershell option, we will be running the commands using a service principal.
+If you don't have a service principal, please create one by following the instructions [here](https://learn.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli#password-based-authentication).
+You will then be able to get your servicePrincipalId (which would be your appId) and servicePrincipalKey (which will be your password).

 ```
 $backendResourceGroupName=""
 $backendStorageAccountName=""